shariq1989/cookbook/content/recipe/blackened_mahimahi.md

 #### INSTRUCTIONS

-1. Defrost the Mahi-Mahi filet in the water a few minutes before you're ready to eat.
+1. Defrost the mahi-mahi filet in the water a few minutes before you're ready to eat.
-2. Salt the filets and then dry them with a towel to remove excess moisture.
+2. Salt the filets, allow them to sit for about 5 minutes, and then dry them with a towel to remove excess moisture.
 3. Lightly coat the fillets with melted butter.
 4. Combine the blackening spices in a small bowl, and then cover both sides of the fish with the seasoning.
 5. Over medium-high heat, warm a [cast-iron skillet](https://amzn.to/3akLyxk) or [heavy-bottomed pan](https://amzn.to/3o6BkHn) with avocado oil.
-6. Once heated, carefully add the mahi-mahi fillets to the pan and cook for 3-4 minutes on each side.
+6. Once heated, carefully add a mahi-mahi filet to the pan and cook for 3-4 minutes on each side.
 Cooking time may vary depending on the thickness of your filet.
+Continue until all your fish has cooked.
-7. To serve, garnish the filets with fresh [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/)
+7. To serve, garnish the filets with fresh [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/), and enjoy!

 ----

 ### ABOUT THE MEAL

-If you're looking for a healthy fish meal that doesn't taste too fishy, mahi-mahi is the one for you.
+If you're looking for a healthy seafood meal that doesn't taste too fishy, mahi-mahi is the one for you.
 The fish is flavored with warm spices and butter to create a tasty, blackened crust- perfected by cooking in the cast-iron skillet over high heat.
 I garnish my mahi-mahi with fresh [mango salsa](https://www.jamilghar.com/recipe/mango_salsa/).
 I hope you enjoy the best-blackened mahi-mahi recipe our family loves.

 #### What main ingredients do I need for this meal?